Son of Frankenstein: Pre-production

 Son of Frankenstein was first mentioned in trade papers on August 29, 1938, when an article in The Hollywood Reporter said Universal was negotiating a two-horror-picture deal with Boris Karloff, the first one being a sequel to Frankenstein.
 By September 2, the magazine reported Universal had announced the film as After Frankenstein.
 Bela Lugosi and Basil Rathbone were announced as cast members on October 20, and on October 24, Universal announced in The Hollywood Reporter plans to hire Karloff, Lugosi and Peter Lorre, but the latter had fallen through because the company could not borrow Lorre from 20th Century Fox.
-According to the press release, Lorre had turned down the offer as he stopped working in horror films to become Mr. Moto and "did not want to risk being 'on another meanie'".
-Claude Rains was also briefly considered for the role of Wolf Frankenstein, which eventually went to Rathbone.
+According to the press release, Lorre had turned down the offer as he had stopped working in horror films to become Mr. Moto and "did not want to risk being 'on another meanie'".
+Claude Rains was also briefly considered for the role of Wolf von Frankenstein, which eventually went to Rathbone.
 Lugosi spoke about the role with Ed Sullivan shortly before the film's release, stating he had to stretch eight weeks of pay over one-hundred and four weeks due the lack of work.
 Lugosi received a call from Eric Umann to appear at the Regina Theatre for the screenings of Dracula, Frankenstein and Son of Kong, and shortly after was cast in Son of Frankenstein.
 Lugosi said: "I owe it all to that little man at the Regina Theatre.
 I was dead and he brought me to life".
 Director Rowland V. Lee said his crew let Lugosi "work on the characterization; the interpretation he gave us was imaginative and totally unexpected ... when we finished shooting, there was no doubt in anyone's mind that he stole the show.
 Karloff's monster was weak by comparison".

-Among the cast was Josephine Hutchinson, who had signed on for a two-picture deal with Universal, first appearing in The Crime of Doctor Hallet.
+Among the cast was Josephine Hutchinson, who had signed on for a two-picture deal with Universal, first appearing in The Crime of Doctor Hallet (1938).
 Hutchinson later stated, "doing a Frankenstein film is kind of a phony bit – you don't have to delve too deeply".
-The role of Peter was played by Donnie Dunagan, who had worked with Lee on Mother Carey's Chickens.
+The role of Peter was played by Donnie Dunagan, who had worked with Lee on Mother Carey's Chickens (1938).
 Dunagan later called his performance "corny" and said: "They had this little kid in there with this loud voice.
 They kept saying 'Speak up!' because I didn't speak that loud then ...
 And as you speak up, your accent is always accentuated.
 So here's this little curly-headed jerk runnin' around there with this very deep Memphis-Texas accent!
 They had the courage to do that".